Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular2/steps/tutorialAngular2.step_03.md

 one — for client side and one — for server side.
 All synchronization between these two version of collections is handled by Meteor.

-Last thing is, again, to add the declaration file reference to this file.
+Last thing is, again, to add the declaration file reference to this file:

-    /// <reference path="../typings/angular2-meteor.d.ts" />
+  {{> DiffBox tutorialName="angular2-tutorial" step="3.2"}}

-# Simple binding to Angular
+# Simple Binding to Angular

 Now that we've created the collection, our client needs to subscribe to it's changes and bind it to our `this.parties` array.
 Angular2's `ng-for` directive works by default with pure arrays, hence, we'll need to get an array of documents out of our Mongo collection.